shrxyo/EI-Assistant/README.md

-# Emotional Intelligence Therapy Chatbot
+# Emotional Intelligence Assistant using a Hybrid Augmented Generation Framework
-**A hybrid RAG + CAG framework for emotionally supportive multi-turn conversations**
+**A RAG + CAG framework for emotionally supportive multi-turn conversations**

 ## Project Summary
 This project investigates whether combining **Retrieval-Augmented Generation (RAG)** and **Cache-Augmented Generation (CAG)** can improve emotional intelligence, personalization, and memory in therapy-style chatbot systems.
 We build and compare two architectures: